For a comprehensive guide to cemetery renewal, download the MCB's publication Ensuring the Future

 The MCB works closely with the Office of Australian War Graves (OAWG) in undertaking ALL renewal programs at Karrakatta.

-“The Office of Australian War Graves (OAWG) within the Department of Veterans’ Affairs is responsible for the care and maintenance of war cemeteries and individual war graves within Australia and the region, as agents of the Commonwealth War Graves Commission.
+"As an agent of the Commonwealth War Graves Commission (CWGC), the OAWG within the Department of Veterans’ Affairs, is responsible for the care and maintenance of all CWGC war cemeteries and individual official commemorations within Australia and the region.
+Official commemorations include graves, plaques and memorials to the missing.

-If further information is required regarding war graves and cemetery renewal, please contact the MCB or the Western Australian division of the OAWG on 9386 3807.
+If further information is required regarding official commemorations and cemetery renewal, please contact the MCB or the OAWG at email@example.com

 The Perth War Cemetery and Garden of Remembrance is located on Smyth Road, Nedlands, Western Australia.

 The Metropolitan Cemeteries Board can provide photos of the memorial or headstone of a loved one.
 Click here for details of our Photo Request Service.

 For all enquiries, please contact us as follows:

 Telephone: +61 1300 793 109